alejandrotovar9/alejandrotovar9/README.md

 - 👋 Hi, I’m Alejandro Tovar.
-- 👀 I’m interested in Electrical Engineering, Electronics and Digital Systems!
+- 👀 I’m interested in Electrical Engineering, Automation, Electronics and Digital Systems!
 - 🌱 I’m currently learning about Electronics and Embedded Systems.
-- 💞️ I’m looking to collaborate on projects involving IoT.
+- 💞️ I’m looking to collaborate on projects involving IoT, Microcontrollers.
 - 📫 How to reach me:
       -Twitter: @JATovar_